jbobron/org/crowdfunding/readme.md

 - David was a part of Larry Lessig's Rootstrikers and Mayday.us movements for fundamental campaign finance reform.
 - Jared and Rohan dedicated hundreds of hours to promote Bernie Sanders, a progressive candidate with decades of political experience independent of the two party system.
 - Rohan worked with the Liberation Technology program at Stanford, deployed an SMS-based technology to ~200k people in India to help them participate in democracy more easily.
-- David has helped campaign for progressive immigration reform to double-down on America's incredible talent (its greatest strength!).
+- David has helped campaign for progressive immigration reform to double-down on America's incredible talent (its greatest strength).
 - David advised a team of state lawmakers to bring Equity Crowdfunding to economically disadvantaged areas in Texas to boost small business entrepreneurship.